vladimirdelvis/File-Obfuscator/README.md

 # How To Use

 Open the GUI application.
 Select the locations of the source and target files.
-Fill in the Secret 1 and 2 values as desired, select the mode.
-Set the desired number (max 8) of subprocesses.
+Fill in the Secret 1 and 2 values as desired, set the desired number (max 8) of subprocesses and select the mode.
 Adjust the ranges of the parts in the tables.

 > WARNING 1: Direct use of the CLI application may cause errors.